Killing of Marvin Gaye

-On April 1, 1984, Marvin Gaye, an American musician who gained worldwide fame for his work with Motown Records, was shot and killed on the day before his 45th birthday by his father, Marvin Gay Sr., at their house in the Arlington Heights district of Los Angeles, California.
-Gaye was shot twice following an altercation with his father after he intervened in an argument between his parents.
+On April 1, 1984, American musician Marvin Gaye, who gained worldwide fame for his work with Motown Records, was shot and killed on the day before his 45th birthday by his father, Marvin Gay Sr., at their house in the Western Heights neighborhood of Los Angeles, California.
+Gaye was shot twice following an altercation with his father, after he intervened in an argument between his parents.
 He was pronounced dead on arrival at the California Hospital Medical Center.
 His father later pleaded no contest to a charge of voluntary manslaughter.

-Gaye's death inspired several musical tributes over the years including recollections of the incidents leading to his death.
-Gaye was given a burial plot at Forest Lawn Cemetery, and was later cremated and his ashes spread around the Pacific Ocean.
+Gaye's death by filicide inspired several musical tributes over the years, including recollections of the incidents leading to his death.
+He was given a burial plot at Forest Lawn Cemetery, but was later cremated; his ashes were spread around the Pacific Ocean.

 Circumstances

 Marvin Gaye had a bitter relationship with his father, Marvin Gay Sr., since his childhood.
-Marvin Sr. was a Christian minister who was a strict disciplinarian and often physically punished his children.
-He was also a crossdresser, which was widely known in the family's Washington, D.C., neighborhood and made the younger Marvin a target of bullying.
-It was because of this, added with rumors of Gaye's own homosexuality (and in tribute to one of Gaye's favorite singers, Sam Cooke), that he added an "e" to his last name when he became famous.
+Marvin Sr. was a Christian minister and strict disciplinarian who often physically punished his children.
+He was also a cross-dresser, a fact widely known in the family's Washington, D.C., neighborhood which made the younger Marvin a target of bullying.
+Due to this "sexual ambiguity" on the part of his father, as well as rumors of Gaye's own homosexuality (and in tribute to one of Gaye's favorite singers, Sam Cooke), the younger Marvin added an "e" to his last name when he became famous.
 Gaye's father never approved of his son's career in music, and gradually grew resentful that Gaye was closer to his mother, Alberta, and had become the breadwinner for the family.
 Despite a brief improvement in their relationship after Gaye found success with his album What's Going On, father and son never found any lasting peace.

 By 1983, after a period as a European tax exile, Gaye had re-entered the public eye with the hit song "Sexual Healing" and its album, Midnight Love.
 For a time, he had also achieved sobriety during his extensive stay in Belgium.
-Returning to the U.S., he embarked on his final Sexual Healing Tour in April of that year.
-Gaye, who had a profound dislike for touring, returned to cocaine abuse to cope with the pressures of the road, and midway through the tour he developed paranoia over an alleged attempt on his life, wearing a bulletproof vest until he was on stage.
+Returning to the U.S., he embarked on what would be his final concert tour, titled the Sexual Healing Tour, in San Diego, California, at Humphreys on April 18, 1983.
+Gaye, who had a profound dislike for touring, returned to cocaine abuse to cope with the pressures of the road, and, midway through the tour, he developed paranoia over an alleged attempt on his life, wearing a bulletproof vest until he was on stage.